Miss Universe Germany: 2000-2008

-Miss Deutschland came into being in 2000, inheriting the since 1952 established official winner of Miss Germany pageant, that would compete at the international Miss Universe pageant.
+The Miss Deutschland came into being in 2000, inheriting the since 1952 established official winner of Miss Germany pageant, that would compete at the international Miss Universe pageant.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.
 After 2008, Miss Germany for Miss Universe selected by Miss Universe Deutschland pageant.